pombreda/lepl/doc-src/manual/support.rst

 * `Source code <http://code.google.com/p/lepl/source/list>`_ repository (a
   regularly updated clone of the entire tree, but not my main repo).

-To ask questions, report bugs, and generally discuss LEPL, please post to the `group <http://groups.google.com/group/lepl>`_.
+To ask questions, report bugs, and generally discuss Lepl, please post to the `group <http://groups.google.com/group/lepl>`_.

 .. toctree::